mrhonek/e-commerce-checkout-api/TYPESCRIPT-MIGRATION.md

 - ✅ Complete remaining models (Product, Order, Cart)
 - ✅ Establish mongoose connection with proper types

-### Phase 2: Controllers and Routes (Current)
+### Phase 2: Controllers and Routes (Complete)
 - ✅ Migrate middleware
 - ✅ Migrate controllers one at a time
-- ⬜ Update route handlers to use TypeScript (next focus)
+- ✅ Update route handlers to use TypeScript
-- ⬜ Fix typing issues in Express route handlers
+- ✅ Fix typing issues in Express route handlers

-### Phase 3: Main Server and Integration
+### Phase 3: Main Server and Integration (Current)
-- ⬜ Replace main server with TypeScript version
+- ✅ Replace main server with TypeScript version
-- ⬜ Integration testing of all components
+- ⬜ Integration testing of all components (next focus)
 - ⬜ Deprecate bypass script when ready

 ## Deployment Strategy